UC Master Gardeners, Santa Clara County, CA

 2B) Crimson Sweet

 Web Comments – This is a main-season favorite with resistance to Fusarium Wilt and Anthracnose.
 It is very popular, an AAS/Winner-1964.
 Flesh is very crisp and exceptionally sweet.
 The plant allegedly promotes beneficial fungi that inhibit Fusarium Wilt.
-Weight is 15–25 lbs, 10–12" round with green skin with dark stripes, Flesh is a deep red.
+Weight is 15–25 lbs, 10–12 inches round with green skin with dark stripes, Flesh is a deep red.
 85 days.
 Seed is from Ferry Morse.

 Jubilee watermelon